-RIM will continue offering BlackBerry 7 devices until it can build a full BlackBerry 10 lineup [UPDATED]Alex Wagner - Senior News Editor
+RIM will continue offering BlackBerry 7 devices until it can build a full BlackBerry 10 lineup [UPDATED]Alex Wagner - Editorial Director of News and Content

 RIM is currently planning to launch its first BlackBerry 10 devices in the first quarter of 2013, but just because the company is pushing a shiny new OS to the public, that doesn't mean that it'll be dropping its current OS the second that BlackBerry 10 debuts.
 Speaking during a shareholder conference today, RIM CEO Thorsten Heins confirmed that BlackBerry 7 devices will live on until RIM can release a "full portfolio" of BlackBerry 10 products.
 The initial BlackBerry 10 devices will occupy the high-end of RIM's lineup, which Heins said will consist of fewer products, while the BlackBerry 7 handsets will fill in the entry-level and mid-range areas.
 Heins also reaffirmed that the first QWERTY BlackBerry 10 handset will "immediately" follow the debut of the full-touch model.